-If you’ve been reading this blog for any length of time, you’ve likely seen my interview series.
-In it, we highlight stories of people overcoming adversity, significant adversity, in their lives.
+If you've been reading this blog for any length of time, you've likely seen my interview series.
+In it, we highlight stories of people overcoming adversity, significant adversity in their lives.

 Adversity comes in all shapes and sizes.
 We all fall on hard times at some point in life.
 It can be big things like cancer, physical or emotional abuse, job loss, divorce, or losing a loved one.
 It can be a lot of annoying little things too.

-Things like car trouble (which can be a big thing), job stress, relationship stress, your daily commute (big where I live), an annoying neighbor, and lots of things that make up the day-to-day hassles in life.
+Here are a few examples – car trouble (which can be a big thing), job stress, relationship stress, your daily commute (big where I live), an annoying neighbor, and lots of things that make up the day-to-day hassles in life.

 These are the “death by a thousand cuts” types of adversity that can grind at us if we let them.

 We have a couple of options when faced with adversity.
 We can allow it to get us down and control us.
 Or we can take steps to control how we respond to what comes our way.

 The second option is the one that helps us rise above it.
 I will admit.
 Exercising this option is sometimes harder than it should be.
 Learning how to move forward and get past these tough times is something all of the people referenced here learned how to do.
 They met and overcame every challenge.
 Though it may have taken some time, all kept their adversity in its proper perspective.

 I'll dive into the reasons it's so hard and offers suggestions on how to overcome better the adversity that comes our way.

 When Trouble Comes